 It's that time of the year again where allkpop is loaded up with pretty pictures of celebrities in colorful hanboks, and it's because of Chuseok.

 For new K-Pop fans unfamiliar with Korean culture, it can seem like all of the colors just came out of the blue, but Chuseok is actually one of the four major holidays celebrated in Korea.
-This year Chuseok is on Tuesday, September 21, and the public holiday dates are from Monday, September 20 to Wednesday, September 22.
-Unfortunately, there is a worldwide pandemic in COVID-19 so a lot of the public family gatherings have been canceled.
-However, we'll explain how Chuseok works normally.
+This year Chuseok is on Saturday, September 10, and the public holiday dates are from Friday, September 9 to Monday, September 12.
+After two years of COVID-19, many families weren't able to celebrate Chuseok together.
+Now that many gathering restrictions are lifted, public family gatherings have finally returned.
+Read below as we explain how Chuseok works.

 Chuseok is sometimes referred to as the 'Korean Thanksgiving,' 'Hangawi,' 'Jungchujul,' or 'Gabe' and is celebrated on the brightest full moon of the year, which occurs on the 15th day of the eighth month on the lunar calendar, landing somewhere between September to early October on the solar calendar.
 Unlike Western society, Koreans still use the lunar calendar for important dates, so a lot of their holidays are centered around the moon and its cycle.

 For 2023, the day of Chuseok falls on September 29, and in 2024, the holiday will be celebrated on September 17.
 Chuseok is essentially a celebration of a good harvest, as it's around this time that grains and fruits will be at their ripest and freshest for harvesting.